 Not only is there the importance of load bearing and proper construction design, but there is also the issue of how to build a house foundation in order to avoid mold growth and other toxicities that can eventually invade the upper levels of a home.

 In general construction, the type of foundation is typically chosen based on local climate conditions and construction conditions of the area.
-However, when choosing to build a healthy house, there is more to consider such as:
+However, when choosing to build a healthy house, there are issues to consider such as:

 - Moisture control